antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 ![#Packages supporting .NET Standard](chart-all.png)

 But standardizing the API set alone creates a tax.
 It requires coordination whenever we're adding new APIs -- which happens all the time.
-Both us and the .NET open-source community keep innovating in the BCL providing new language features, usability improvements, new cross-cutting features such as `Span<T>`, or supporting new data formats or networking protocols.
+The .NET open-source community (which includes us) keeps innovating in the BCL by providing new language features, usability improvements, new cross-cutting features such as `Span<T>`, or supporting new data formats or networking protocols.

 And while we can provide new types as NuGet packages, we can't provide new APIs on existing types this way.
 So in the general sense, innovation in the BCL